What is Occupational Therapy?

 Occupational therapy helps children develop the skills they need to thrive in their daily activities, from play and learning to self-care and social interaction.

-Sensory processing: frequently seeking movement (jumping, crashing), difficulty paying attention, impulsiveness, disliking certain movements, textures, or sounds (i.e. disliking swinging, sensitivity to clothing, sensitivity to loud noises)
+Frequently seeking movement (jumping, crashing), difficulty paying attention, impulsiveness, disliking certain movements, textures, or sounds

 Locations